qTip2/qTip2/docs/position.md

 ## Basics

 qTip utilises a special positioning system using corners.
 The basic concept behind it is pretty simple, in fact it turns out to be plain English when read aloud!
-For example, let's say we want to position <b>my</b> tooltips top left corner <b>at</b> the bottom right of my <b>target</b>.
+For example, let's say we want to position **my** tooltips top left corner **at** the bottom right of my **target**.
 Simple enough... let's see the code involved in this:

 ![Corner string types](http://media2.juggledesign.com/qtip2/images/corners.jpg "Corner string types")